 8. The Natural Solution – The Best Solution

 There is a natural barrier that keeps hacks from hurting games in my opinion: The Pay wall! – If people have to pay 20$ per month to use a hack, there will never be too many hackers, since only a small percentage of those that wants to hack or bot is also prepared to pay 20$ per month.

 So as long as you make sure your game is completely unattractive for free hack providers, you will literally keep 95% of all potential cheaters away from your game.

 There are very effective ways of making sure your game does not have to deal with too many hackers, botters and other cheaters that do not require you to hire lawyers, ban a lot of players or even invest a lot of time and effort.
 Games that can be hacked are a profitable niche, but do you want to be part of it?
-Free hacks are the greatest danger to your game and must be counteracted from the start to stop the forming of a hacking community around your game in its roots.
+Free hacks are the greatest issue here and must be counteracted from the start to stop the forming of a hacking community around your game in its roots.
 There will always be some hackers, but that is normal and cannot be avoided.
 Consider human nature and that hardcore cheaters are often big spenders as well.

 Don’t misunderstand me.
 Being a game with a lot of free hacks will not hurt you monetarily, but if you make cheaters your main demographic, you will scare off less tech-savvy people.
 Also if you chose not to fight free hacks, then you are making yourself into a “hacked game” automatically and to then turn around and fight hackers would hurt you.
 Be aware of this issue.
 I have seen games lose half their player base and income by implementing an anti-cheat.